THE MATRIARCH LABEL/WORLDSOUND

 As a bonus, we’ve included the clip for the fiery “Red Lipstick”.
 Here, the group is dressed as a paramilitary band in action; Landon herself wears a button-up uniform, a short skirt to match, and some very guerrilla-chic red boots.
 As in the “Only 20” clip, the musicians look like they’re having a hoot: the Landon guitarist stalks around the desert in fatigues, the drummer takes his “combat” cigarette to the kit, and the frontwoman gets to gleefully stab the backs and snap the necks of her opponents.
 “Intelligence is the best weapon”, she sings, echoing the line in “Only 20” when she explains that because of her appearance, people tend to underestimate her cleverness.
 Not for long.

 Huge thanks to Warren Wyatt and Julie Hines at WorldSound for bringing us on board to be a part of the promotional team.
 We’ve also been hooked up with some super cool items for on-air giveaways!
 Every time you play either Landon video, we will enter your name into a drawing to win a customized Landon snowboard and skate deck!
 This is some seriously cool stuff, so make sure you keep these videos in rotation!
-If you need more info, call Andy Gesner at 732-613-1779, e-mail us at [email protected] or visit , or to find out more about Landon.
+If you need more info, call Andy Gesner at 732-613-1779 or e-mail us at info@HIPVideo.com.